Hyperversal-Blocks/whitepaper/README.md

 and desinging), this doocument will constantly be updated to reflect better the changes that have been discussed and planned.

+This document also discusses the underlying ecosystem (Hyperversal Blocks) and the use cases that would be the top priority of the ecosystem.

+### Hyperversal Blocks

+"Hyperversal Blocks" represent the foundational elements of an expansive ecosystem, designed for the dual purpose of constructing a hyper-connected system.
+These 'blocks' symbolize the core, modular components of our open-source framework, designed to seamlessly integrate into multiple projects.
+The hyperverse refers to the networked realm where these blocks combine, ultimately generating functional and valuable applications for users.

+Consider our flagship initiative, "Averveil," which illustrates our ecosystem's operational paradigm.
+At its core, Averveil empowers users to monetize their data by sharing it securely via Zero Knowledge.
+Within this framework, ' blocks' are the essential, adaptable modules — such as transaction processing systems or IoT device interfaces — that form the backbone of the project.
+Meanwhile, the 'hyperverse' concept embodies the project's capacity to interface with the entire ecosystem, where applications built with Hyperversal Blocks can, with the user's consent, contribute data to Averveil.
+This not only facilitates the accumulation of valuable insights but also rewards users for their contributions.
+Envision Averveil as a secure, data repository, operating on the principles of zero-knowledge proof to safeguard privacy while compensating users for data contributions.

+The ecosystem features a utility token named HBLOCK, which serves as the medium of exchange for various activities and contributions.
+Users within this ecosystem are rewarded with HBLOCK tokens for engaging in a range of activities such as staking, participating in surveys, or conducting beta testing, particularly within the "BML-Loop" initiative where startups and businesses offer HBLOCK tokens as incentives to users for their valuable feedback and testing efforts.
+Similarly, in Averveil, users are paid HBLOCKS as rewards for providing the data.
+Details on the tokenomics of HBLOCK can be found later in this document.

 ### Averveil

 For Averveil, the goal is simple, assert your right to privacy and get paid for it.
 Averveil is like a data-dump, kind